Get The Representation That You Need to Protect Your DUI Cases in Fort Mill & Greenville, SC

 The solicitor’s office must prove that you were appreciably impaired at the time of your arrest, either mentally, physically, or materially.

-A chargeable offense for a positive BAC test or one that reads as .08 or higher during a DUI roadblock, checkpoint, or routine sobriety test is not the equivalent of a guilty DUI verdict in a court of law, and our experienced DUI lawyers in Fort Mill & Greenville will prepare your case accordingly, so we can pursue the best outcome for your unique circumstances.
+A chargeable offense for a positive BAC test or one that reads as .08 or higher during a DUI roadblock, checkpoint, or routine sobriety test is not the equivalent of a guilty DUI verdict in a court of law, and our experienced Criminal defense lawyer Greenville will prepare your case accordingly, so we can pursue the best outcome for your unique circumstances.

 Our Fort Mill & Greenville DUI lawyer will assess your complete case, seeking the proper defense to have your charges decreased or dismissed by:

 - Challenging probable cause for the arrest